 If you think it is hard enough to read, write or drive during twilight hours or in dim light, try adding extreme fatigue to the mix.
 The Drunk Buster Red-Eye Goggles™ simulate the effects of blurry and unfocused vision in poor quality lighting.
 This interactive tool is ideal for workplace education programs, especially safety-sensitive industries.

-Now available in five different BAC configurations, one drug impairment, a sleep deprivation goggle and one goggle to simulate red-eye.
+Goggles are in five different BAC configurations, a drug impairment, a marijuana impairment, a sleep deprivation, and a goggle to simulate red-eye.
 Drunk Buster impairment goggles are the most affordable and the finest goggles on the market.
 All goggles include a cloth carrying bag, an instructor’s guide and a full 5 year warranty.

 I wanted to congratulate you on your impairment goggles.
 Your product provides a realistic view and unmistakably demonstrates what it is like to be impaired.
 In our opinion, it is important to show users a vision that simulates real impairment while sober.